 “I couldn’t love a motherless child.”

-…no matter who tells me I can’t.
+…and I will keep loving them, no matter who tells me I can’t.